Configuring CI/CD on Kubernetes

 6. After the cluster is registered, create environments with the cluster, namespace and plans.

-The following diagram shows the architecture of the pipeline if you enable the Auto Detect Mx Version setting.
+The diagram in this section presents the architecture and components of the pipeline.
 For more information, see Build Images Setting above.

 Auto Detect Mx Runtime Version